Bachelor of Science in Health Care Administration (Online)

 State and federal regulations affect how institutions can deliver distance education degrees, programs and courses to students outside of Iowa.
 Mercy College of Health Sciences may have limited ability to offer online opportunities to Students who are physically present in a state outside of Iowa.

-If you are located in a state other than Iowa, Oklahoma or Vermont and wish to enroll in one of our online offerings, please contact us at (515) 643-6715 or email@example.com before enrolling to determine if we are able to offer online courses in your state.
+If you are located in a state other than Iowa and wish to enroll in one of our online offerings, please contact us at (515) 643-6715 or email@example.com before enrolling to determine if we are able to offer online courses in your state.

 For more information about the complaint process for students outside of Iowa, please visit the Distance Education page.

 The program chair will begin reviewing completed files by the program admission deadline.